Adopt a Painted Dog

 - With £10 per month (or £60 per year) illegal snares, which could injure or kill a critically endangered painted dogs, could be removed.

 Meet our Painted Dog species ambassador, Swift

 Meet Swift, our species ambassador for painted dogs.
-Swift is the alpha male of the Masuma pack.
 Swift is the son of Crescent from the Broken Rifle pack on the Ngamo plain.
-He is now four years old and with his three brothers (Fleet, Trigger and Flight) he has left his birth pack and joined alpha female Haze and formed the Masuma Pack setting up his pack’s territory in the Hwange National Park.
-Swift, along with his beloved alpha female Haze, are the only two dogs in the pack who will breed however the entire pack will help raise the puppies.
+He is now four years old and with his three brothers (Fleet, Trigger and Flight) he has left his birth pack and is on the search for his own pack in the Hwange National Park.

 By adopting Swift, you are helping to protect painted dogs from snares by keeping anti-poaching teams in the field.
 Snares are set by poachers for bushmeat, but painted dogs are sadly indiscriminately caught.
-Swifts father Crescent sadly fell victim to a snare around his neck in 2016 but thanks to the continued monitoring and protection by ranger teams in the area he was saved and nursed back to health before being released back to his pack.
+Unfortunately Swifts father Crescent sadly fell victim to a snare in 2016 but thanks to the monitoring and protection in place by ranger teams in the area he was saved and nursed back to health before being released back to his pack.